TRSoftware1/GambleBarVersion/README.md

 # %drink% = drink name, %price% = drink's price
 boughtDrink: "&fYou've bought a &c%drink% &ffor &c$%price%&f."

+# Sent to a player when they buy a drink with PlayerPoints
+# %drink% = drink name, %price% = drink's price
+boughtDrinkPP: "&fYou've bought a &c%drink% &ffor &c%price% &fpoints."

 # Sent when a player doesn't have enough money to buy a drink
 # %drink% = drink name, %price% = drink's price
 insufficientFunds: "&cSorry, you can't afford the &f$%price% &cfor a &f%drink%&c."

+# Sent when a player doesn't have enough PlayerPoints to buy a drink
+# %drink% = drink name, %price% = drink's price
+insufficientFundsPP: "&cSorry, you can't afford the &f%price% &cpoints for a &f%drink%&c."

 # Sent when a player wins a drink
 # %reward% = the amount of $ won
+# %drink% = the name of the drink won
-drinkWin: "&eYou've won &f$%reward% &efrom winning the drink!"
+drinkWin: "&eYou've won &f$%reward% &efrom winning a &f%drink%&e!"

+# Sent when a player wins a drink with PlayerPoints
+# %reward% = the amount of $ won
+# %drink% = the name of the drink won
+drinkWinPP: "&eYou've won &f%reward% &epoints from winning a &f%drink%&e!"

 # Sent when a player has a super lucky win
 # %reward% = the amount of $ won
+# %drink% = the name of the drink won
-luckyDrinkWin: "&eYou've got super lucky and won &f$%reward% &efrom winning the drink!"
+luckyDrinkWin: "&eYou've got super lucky and won &f$%reward% &efrom winning a &f%drink%&e!"

+# Sent when a player has a super lucky win with PlayerPoints
+# %reward% = the amount of $ won
+# %drink% = the name of the drink won
+luckyDrinkWinPP: "&eYou've got super lucky and won &f%reward% &epoints from winning a &f%drink%&e!"

 # Sent to a player when they lose the drink
 drinkLose: "&cYou've lost your drink and feel the effects!"